cloudprober/cloudprober/docs/content/docs/faq/troubleshooting.md

    Chromium actually runs as.
 Build it as root but let the container drop to a non-root uid at runtime (e.g. k8s `runAsUser`), and Chromium won't find it.
-2. **Read-only root filesystem.** `cert9.db` is a SQLite file, and SQLite must write journal/WAL files into its directory even for a read-only open.
-A database baked into the image at `$HOME/.pki/nssdb` therefore can't be opened when the root filesystem is read-only (common in k8s), even though `certutil` succeeded at build time.
+2. **Read-only root filesystem.** `cert9.db` is a SQLite file, and SQLite must create journal files in the directory containing the database in order to write to it.
+Chromium's NSS library opens the database in read-write mode, so that directory has to be writable.
+A database baked into the image at `$HOME/.pki/nssdb` therefore can't be used when the root filesystem is read-only (common in k8s), even though `certutil` succeeded at build time.

 The fix for the read-only case is to copy the pre-built database to a writable location at startup and point `$HOME` there.
 Overriding the container `command`